 Remember that people don’t automatically become great managers when they are promoted.
 In fact, in many organisations, managers are promoted solely due to their technical excellence without much thought about their suitability or desire for people management responsibilities, and without much support.
 At best this means they learn through their mistakes, temporarily impacting team morale and engagement.
 At worst it causes staff to leave and causes long-term damage to the business, and the manager themselves.

 Therefore, managers need to be supported and nurtured by senior management if they are to overcome the challenges that they face.
 There are three key areas that help when supporting managers:

 For managers to perform at their best and to be engaging leaders, they themselves need to feel supported and given the time and attention they need to improve their leadership skills.
-Managing managers effectively is therefore vital – they need ongoing support and coaching from senior leaders to practice and improve their skills.
+Managing managers effectively is, therefore, vital – they need ongoing support and coaching from senior leaders to practise and improve their skills.

 Developing managers should be part of every leader’s role.
 All managers should be expected and encouraged to tap into their potential and focus on leadership development.
 Feedback is central to this.
 Provide managers with the time and opportunity to ask for, and receive, feedback from their teams and their own managers.
 That way they can understand their strengths and weaknesses, and pinpoint development areas.

 2. Understand the importance of managers to the employee experience

 It’s often said that employees don’t leave companies, they leave bad managers.
 This is now more true than ever – the behaviour of managers impacts employee engagement and the employee experience (EX).
 Managers need to understand what they can do to ensure that their people have the best possible experience at work in order to keep their teams engaged and motivated.

 It is crucial that managers are aware of the role they have in relation to EX.
 They must therefore understand how important it is for them to create a great employee experience and champion the needs of their team.
 That requires the development of effective people management skills.